ewaslowinska/Advanced-Machine-Learning/Report.md

 ## Report on the respective parts of the assignment

+Inm this assigmnment I completed parts 1, 2 and half of part 3.
+I didn't complete the whole assignment because I wasn't able to wodnload the whole 'train 2017' dataset and subsequently the CNN model from Asad's demo did not want to work, even after some alterations

 ### Part 1

 This part was quite straightforward.
 I followed the HuggingFace tutorial and managed to run the code smoothly, occasionally running into CUDA: out of memory error